May 11, 2022

 In terms of ease of use, it is a close call between the two hosting companies.
 SiteGround provides the well-known Linux-based control panel, cPanel, while Hostinger uses its own, called hPanel.
 Both control panels have a similar interface, and users can quickly adapt to them.

-SiteGround and Hostinger offer similar features.
-Both web hosting companies provide free SSL, free domain, automatic backups, 1-click app installer, free email account, FTP connections, SSH access, free CDN, and caching.
+Both web hosting companies offer similar features.
+Both Hostinger and Siteground free SSL, free domain, automatic backups, 1-click app installer, free email account, FTP connections, SSH access, free CDN, and caching.

 However, some features vary in availability and limitations depending on the hosting plan.
 For example, Hostinger’s mid-level shared hosting plan, Premium Shared Hosting, offers weekly backups instead of daily backups like all SiteGround’s shared hosting plans.